-Many factors go into calculating how many calories you should consume each day to lose weight and reach your ideal BMI.
+Many factors go into calculating how many calories you should consume daily to lose weight and reach your ideal BMI.
 These include age, height, weight, activity level, and goals.
-Reducing the number of calories per day you intake to lower your BMI is only beneficial if you are considered overweight.
+Reducing the number of calories per day in your diet to lower your BMI is only beneficial if you are considered overweight.
 In doubt, always check with a medical professional.

 Table of Contents